ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 #### RTC GAMMA RGB Decomposition

-The Sentinel-1 RTC On Demand products processed using GAMMA software include a georeferenced RGB Decomposition browse image in the product package.
+Sentinel-1 RTC On-Demand products processed using GAMMA software include a georeferenced RGB Decomposition browse image in the product package.
 You also have the [option to include a full-resolution RGB Decomposition GeoTIFF](https://storymaps.arcgis.com/stories/2ead3222d2294d1fae1d11d3f98d7c35#ref-n-AYvRBH "RGB Decomposition Option" ){target=_blank} in the output package when submitting the RTC job for processing.